-HOMEWORK SET 6 Characteristic functions, CLT Further Topics in Probability, 2nd teaching block, 2020 School of Mathematics, University of Bristol
+Characteristic functions, CLT

+Further Topics in Probability, 2nd teaching block, 2021 School of Mathematics, University of Bristol distributions.

-Problems with •'s are to be handed in.
-These are due in Blackboard before 12:00pm on Thursday, 14th May, under Assessment, submission and feedback.
+Problems with 's are to be handed in.
+These are due in Blackboard before 12:00pm on Thursday, 13th May.
 Please show your work leading to the result, not only the result.
-Each problem worth the number of •'s you see right next to it.
-Introducing: • for half a mark.
+Each problem worth the number of 's you see right next to it.
+Introducing: for half a mark.
 Random variables are defined on a common probability space unless otherwise stated.

-6.1 Determine the characteristic functions of
+- 6.1 Determine the characteristic functions of

 - a) the Bernoulli(p),

 - b) the Binomial(n, p),

 - c) the Poisson(λ),

-- d) the Optimistic and Pessimistic Geometric(p),
+- d) the Optimistic and Pessimistic Geometric (p),

 - e) the Normal(μ , σ^2) from Standard Normal,

 - f) the Exponential(λ),

 - g) the Uniform(a, b),

 - h) the Cauchy(b, a)